software-tools-books/js4ds/_en/data.md

 ]
 ```

-Redundantly repeating the names redundantly like this seems wasteful
-compared to listing them once at the top of a table,
+Repeating fields names like this is wasteful compared to listing them once at the top of a table,
 but it does mean that the fields within rows can be accessed directly
 using expressions like `colors[1].red`.

 ## Slicing Data {#s:data-slicing}

-The data we want to serve is available in a variety of formats from <{{page.datasource}}>.
+The data we will use as an example is available in a variety of formats from <{{site.datasource}}>.
-We will focus for now on `surveys.csv`,
+We will focus on `surveys.csv`,
 which has over 35,500 records.
-That's a lot to process,
+That's a lot to look at,
-so our first step is to create a 10-record slice for testing.
+so we will create a 10-record slice for testing.

 It would be easy to take the first ten,
 or the last,
-but the odds are good that neither would be representative of the data as a whole.
+there's a good chance that neither would be representative of the data as a whole.
 Instead,
 we will write a little script that selects N records at random.
-This doesn't need to be efficient,
+Since it doesn't need to be efficient,
-so we will read the whole dataset,
+we will do something simple:
-pair each record with a random number,
-sort,
-take the first N records,
-concatenate them,
-and print that out:

 ```js
 const fs = require('fs')